 Suppose that $U\subseteq \mathscr{D}_x=\{ y\in S(\E) : \langle x, y\rangle\geq 0\}$ for some $x\in S(\E)$.
 Then $\langle x, u\rangle\geq 0$ for every $u\in U$ implying that $x\in \mathscr{D}(U)$.
 Hence, $\mathscr{D}(U)\neq\emptyset$. \end{proof}

-Unlike the case of open hemisphere the intersection of closed hemispheres is not always empty or contractible.
-For the complete description we recall the notion of Robinson (spherical) convexity~\cite[Sec.\,9.1.\,(R)]{DanzerEtAl1963} and immediately have the following claim.
+Unlike in the case of the open hemisphere, the intersection of closed hemispheres is not always empty or contractible.
+For the complete description we recall the notion of Robinson (spherical) convexity~\cite[Sec.\,9.1.\,(R)]{DanzerEtAl1963} and immediately obtain the following claim.

 \begin{lemma} Let $U\subseteq S(\E)$ be a finite collection of points, and assume that $\mathscr{D}(U)\neq\emptyset$.
 Then $\mathscr{D}(U)$ is Robinson convex and so either contractible or equal to an equatorial sphere $S^{\ell}$ for some $0\leq \ell\leq \dim(\E)-2$.
 In particular, if $U$ does not contain any pair of antipodal points, in other words if $U\cap (-U)=\emptyset$, then $\mathscr{D}(U)$ is contractible.
 Here, $-U:=\{-u : u\in U\}$.